Magnetic White Dwarf - M Dwarf Binaries in Pre-mCV Phase as Special Population of Long-Period Radio Transients: Propagation effect: Faraday conversion

-In the magnetosphere of the WD -- MD binary, the condition of $\nu_B\gtrsim \nu_{\rm obs}\simeq100~{\rm MHz}$ can be easily satisfied, especially when the line of sight is close to the WD.
-Thus, the magnetosphere of the WD -- MD binary can be treated as the QT region.
-For the typical parameters of the magnetosphere, the critical frequency is estimated by
+In the magnetosphere of the WD -- MD binary, both the condition of $\nu_B\gtrsim \nu_{\rm obs}$ and $\nu_B\lesssim \nu_{\rm obs}$ are possible, corresponding to the line of sight deviating from or close to the WD/MD, respectively.
+For the weak-field (Eq.(\ref{nufw})) and strong-field (Eq.(\ref{nufs})) regimes, the corresponding critical frequencies are estimated by